Claus1/unigui/README.md

 #It is possible to use short form, that is equal:
 Gui('Name', some_value, changed_handler)
 ```
-Any gui element can mutate to any other type.
-It is usefull when we want to keep actual reference from the others elements but change it to a new required type.
+#### It is possible immediately to change any Gui object paramaters and even its type, i.e. a gui element can mutate to any other type. ####
+Mutation is usefull when we want to keep actual reference from the others elements but change it to a new required type.
 ```
-selector.mutate(edit_property)
+selector.mutate(edit_field) #the selector reference keeps alive with a totally different gui element.
 ```
-selector reference keep alive with a totally different gui element.

 #### Button ####
 Normal button.
 ```